IT firm Kaseya hires FireEye to help deal with ransomware outbreak

-In a message posted to its website, Miami-based Kaseya said its employees "have been actively engaged with FireEye and other security assessment firms" to investigate the attack, which struck on Friday and quickly spread across the globe. read more
+In a message here posted to its website, Miami-based Kaseya said its employees "have been actively engaged with FireEye and other security assessment firms" to investigate the attack, which struck on Friday and quickly spread across the globe.

 FireEye confirmed to Reuters it was working with Kaseya.